aidanhibbard/aidanhibbard/content/posts/building-durable-chats.md

 **Skipping the initial history fetch.** The AI SDK fires new messages well.
 Catching up existing state is your job.

+**Trusting the stream for workflow status.** `chat.status` from the SDK tracks the wire.
+It goes idle when reconnect fails even though BullMQ is still running.
+Put generating/completing/failed in the database and mirror it over Pusher.

+**Assuming two tabs see identical token timing.** They will not.
+Give them the same channel, the same persisted status, and the same lock rules.
+Let the stream be slightly different.

 **Sharing one Redis without namespacing.** BullMQ keys and resumable-stream keys can coexist, but use separate logical databases or key prefixes if you run multiple environments on one instance.

 **Forgetting the worker process.** The web server and the worker are separate runtimes.
 If only the app is deployed, generations die on the next Nitro restart.

 ## How it feels now

 A user submits a prompt.
-We persist it, enqueue `workflow-generate`, and the worker owns the rest.
+We persist it, set status to generating, enqueue a BullMQ job, and the worker owns the rest.
 They see streaming output through AI Elements Vue.
+A teammate on the same workflow gets the same status events over Pusher even if their token stream is a beat behind.

-If they refresh, we load messages from the database, `resume` reconnects to Redis, and the canvas keeps filling in.
+If they refresh, we load messages and status from the database, `resume` reconnects to Redis when it can, and the input stays locked until status is idle.
+If resume never connects, they still cannot fire a second generation into a running job.

 If the web server restarts, the worker keeps going.
-If the worker restarts, BullMQ retries the job.
+If the worker throws, Pusher tells both tabs.
 If the user closes the laptop and opens it ten minutes later, they see the last persisted state and pick up the stream if it is still active.

 That is durable enough for something that looks like chat but behaves like a job.
+It is still not two people seeing literally the same chat.
+It is two people seeing the same **outcome**, which is what the ticket should have said.

 ## References